jenntress/learning_git/README.md

 - git remote add origin
   - (copy and paste the URL from your new repo page on GitHub)
 - git push -u origin master
-  - this pushes all files in this directory
+  - this pushes ALL files in this directory

 Existing project
-1. git status
-  - reminds you of what files you have already committed
-- git add -A
+1. git add -A
-  - preparing to save changes made to all files
+  - preparing to save changes made to ALL files
 - git commit -m "INSERT DESCRIPTION OF CHANGES"
   - adds message to your commit, where you can tell yourself what you accomplished since last commit(BE SPECIFIC)
 - git push origin master